 Enrollment in the Empowerment Stage of Education

-Healthcare in Palestine is also administered through the PNA.
-The Ministry of Health provides an insurance plan for the Palestinian Territories, but in Gaza, this oversight has ceased since Hamas came into power.
+Healthcare in Palestine is administered through the PNA.
+The Ministry of Health provides an insurance plan for the Palestinian Territories, but in Gaza, coverage has stopped since Hamas came into power.
 Foreign aid, taxes, and non-governmental organizations (NGOs) all contribute financial support and supplies to the Palestinian healthcare system.
-The majority of services for Palestinian refugees is provided by UNRWA, which provides direct healthcare services for refugees in Lebanon, Jordan, and Syria, while allocating money for healthcare to refugees within Palestine.
+The majority of services for Palestinian refugees are provided by UNRWA, which provides direct healthcare services for refugees in Lebanon, Jordan, and Syria while allocating money for healthcare to refugees within Palestine.
 Movement restrictions, limitations on the flow of goods and supplies, and damage to Palestine’s healthcare infrastructure from years of fighting have all created serious barriers to improving the country’s quality of life.
 Because of these difficulties, many Palestinians seek treatment in Israeli hospitals across the border, paid for either by the PNA or at the patient’s expense.